 5. What documents do I need to provide?

-Transfer applicants must make arrangements for an official copy of their transcript(s) from any university they have attended or are currently attending to be sent directly to the Admissions Office.
+Transfer applicants must make arrangements for an official copy of their transcript(s) from any post-secondary institution they have attended or are currently attending to be sent directly to the Admissions Office.

 Transfer students who are in the first term of their university studies and who wish to transfer for the January session of their first year, should also provide a final high school transcript.
 (Please note that course descriptions may be required to complete a transfer credit evaluation.
 We will request this information if it is required).

 6. When will I hear back from St. Thomas regarding my admission?